swatipriyadarshini9/Felionapp-GATK/README.md

 - For a no-cost pitch login, set `usePitchDemoAuth = true` in `lib/config/supabase_config.dart` and use access code `246810`.
 - Google login: Create a Google Cloud OAuth client, add Client ID/Secret in Supabase, then users can sign in with Google.
 - Email OTP: Verify a domain in your email provider (DNS), configure SMTP in Supabase, then send login codes.
+- To test the app on various Android devices and configurations use Android Studio.

 ## Secrets